CliMA/ClimaUtilities.jl/docs/src/datahandling.md

   split along variables if the number of files is the same the number of variables, otherwise, it will assume that each file contains all the variables for a portion of the total time.
-- When the above assumption is incorrect, you can pass a list of list of files that fully specifies variables and times.
+- When the above assumption is incorrect, you can pass a list of lists of files that fully specifies variables and times.

 For example,